compare

 Choose Medi if billing is your business

-Medi does not include an EHR, scheduling, charting, or patient engagement.
-That is by design: the buyer is the billing company, not the clinical practice, and bundling clinical modules would add cost and complexity to a product that exists to move claims, work denials, post ERAs, and recover underpayments.
+Medi has no EHR, scheduling, charting, or patient engagement.
+The buyer is the billing company, not the clinical practice, and bundling clinical modules would add cost to a product that exists to move claims, work denials, post ERAs, and recover underpayments.

 Choose Medi if: